txt/se16/project/project-overview.md

 + It means that maintenance cost of the product (constituting the majority of the total product effort) is higher than needed.
-+ This often implies delays in delivering products or lack of quality"
++ This often implies delays in delivering products or lack of quality.

 ### Pragmatics

 + Before _data analytics_ comes _data_;
      + before _data_ comes _data collection_;
-         + before _data collection_ comes _goals_ (that guide the data collection).
+          + before _data collection_ comes _goals_
-         + So this project we walk from goals to collection to data to analytics.
+	        (that guide the data collection).

-		 + It takes a while
+So this project we walk from goals to collection to data to analytics.

-to manage (goals,collection,data) so most of this project's effort will be on goals,collection,data
++ Pragmatically,  takes a while to manage (goals,collection,data) so most of this project's effort will be on goals,collection,data
-(but we'll do a little analytics).
++ But we'll do a little analytics.

 _____